Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Empirical Dominance and Pseudo-Nash Equilibrium

 \section{Empirical Dominance and Pseudo-Nash Equilibrium}

 We introduce a new notion of ordering random variables with respect to their empirical means.
-We say that a random variable $(m,\delta)$-empirically $\rX$ means dominates $\rY$ (EM dominates for short) if the empirical mean of $\rX$ tends to be higher than $\rY$.
+We say that a random variable $\rX$ $(m,\delta)$-empirically means dominates $\rY$ if the empirical mean of $\rX$ tends to be higher than $\rY$.
 Formally,